jpnws/multiplex/README.md

 > Note: Some shell commands in the book, especially the environment setting
 > commands are based on non-Windows OS (presumably MacOS or Linux).
 Since this
-> project (multiplex) is developer under Windows 11 (Terminal w/ PowerShell
+> project (multiplex) is developed under Windows 11 (Terminal w/ PowerShell
 > v7.x), some commands that I am keeping as notes for myself below apply to
 > Windows PowerShell.